seqan/seqan3/doc/tutorial/alphabet/index.md

 It returns true if the character is valid and false otherwise.

 ## Obtaining the alphabet size
-You can retrieve the alphabet size by accessing the class member variable `value_size`, which is implemented in most seqan3::Alphabet instances.
+You can retrieve the alphabet size by accessing the class member variable `value_size` which is implemented in most seqan3::Alphabet instances.

 \snippet alphabet_main.cpp size